Westampton, New Jersey: Education

 Westampton Intermediate School / Westampton Middle School with 524 students in PreK and grades 4 to 8.

-For ninth through twelfth grades, public school students attend the Rancocas Valley Regional High School, a comprehensive regional public high school/district, which also serves students from the communities of Eastampton Township, Hainesport Township, Lumberton Township and Mount Holly Township.
+For ninth through twelfth grades, public school students attend the Rancocas Valley Regional High School, a comprehensive regional public high school/district, which also serves students from the communities of Eastampton, Hainesport, Lumberton and Mount Holly.
 As of the 2021–22 school year, the high school had an enrollment of 2,048 students and 140.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
 The school is located in Mount Holly Township.
 The district's board of education is comprised of nine members who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year as part of the November general election.
 Seats on the board are allocated based on the population of the five constituent municipalities, with two seats assigned to Westampton.

 Burlington County Institute of Technology is a countywide public vocational-technical school district offering training to students throughout Burlington County, with a campus located in Westampton and the Burlington County Institute of Technology Medford Campus in Medford.

+Parks and Recreation

+The northern portion of Rancocas State Park lies within Westampton.